C/C++

 /**

-* Updates the two-dimensional position of your own peer in the given `OdinRoomHandle`.
-The server
+* Updates the three-dimensional position of the current peer within the specified `OdinRoomHandle`.

-* based on unit circles with a radius of `1.0`.
-This is ideal for any scenario, where you want to
+* room, based on unit circles with a radius of `1.0`.
+This feature is particularly beneficial in

 *